mlesniak/mlesniak.github.io/content/articles/sse.md

 +++
-title = "You could have invented it yourself: Server-Side Events" description = "" date = "2024-12-21"
+title = "You could have invented it yourself: Server-Sent Events" description = "" date = "2024-12-21"
 +++

-## Why do we need Server-Side Events?
+## Why do we need Server-Sent Events?

 In modern web applications, real-time communication is more important than ever.
 Features like live updates, collaborative editing, notifications, and data streaming have become standard expectations for users.
-Before we look at Server-Side Events, let's first look at a few alternatives.
+Before we look at Server-Sent Events, let's first look at a few alternatives.

 ### Alternatives to SSE